|Palestinian National Authority (PNA) and the Death Penalty|

 PCHR is concerned that more Palestinians who are on death row may be subjected to the death penalty.
-PCHR believes that such a response is an inadequate one to the disintegration of law and order within the areas under the control of the PNA (for more information on required measures to introduce law and order see PCHR’s Position Paper .
+PCHR believes that such a response is an inadequate one to the disintegration of law and order within the areas under the control of the PNA (for more information on required measures to introduce law and order see PCHR’s Position Paper on the 2004 crises in the PNA).
 PCHR is also concerned because many of those currently on death row have been convicted using the State Security Courts – a secret court system in operation by the PNA.
 Others again, such as collaborators with the Israeli military, may be executed for populist political motives.

 Execution of the law rather then of people is the primary deterrent against committing a crime.
 In simple terms this means that if an individual believes that they can commit a crime with impunity then they will be more likely do this.
 If on the other hand an effective system of law enforcement exists which would significantly increase the chances of getting caught then individuals are less likely to commit crimes.

 This is borne out by the fact that countries with the death penalty often suffer higher rates of crime and that no evidence has, to date, been produced which proves that removing or imposing the death penalty has any effect on levels of disorder/criminal activity.

 PCHR condemns the death penalty, irrelevant of the justification provided for imposing it, and holds that the right to life is sacrosanct.